Peace Monuments in

 EL

-About 2000 - Peace Bell, Oak Ridge Environmental Peace Alliance (OREPA), Oak Ridge, Tennessee (USA).
-Portable bell made from war surplus osygen tank.
+LAbout 2000 - Peace Bell, Oak Ridge Environmental Peace Alliance (OREPA), Oak Ridge, Tennessee (USA).
+Portable bell made from war surplus oxygen tank.
 Used during protests at the Y-12 National Security Complex.
-Photo shows Motoko Fujishiro Huthwaite (Moderator of Presbyterian Women in the Presbytery of Detroit) ringing the bell at the OREPA protest on August 6, 2009 (Hiroshima Day).
+Middle image shows Motoko Fujishiro Huthwaite (Moderator of Presbyterian Women, Presbytery of Detroit, Michigan) ringing on August 6, 2009 (Hiroshima Day).
+Right image shows the bell at Y-12 surrounded by anti-nuclear posters from Hiroshima.

 S